AlfBerht/AlfBerht/README.md

 ### :jigsaw: About Me :

 <div>
 Hi!
-I'm a 3D Environment Artist working with Unreal Engine to create immersive, story-rich game worlds.
-With a background in architecture and design, I combine structure and mood in my scenes — from layout and lighting to auto-materials, PCG, and RVT systems.

-After several years in tech roles, I transitioned into environment art full-time — combining my technical background with creative vision.
-Since then, I’ve built over 15 3D projects, including complete environments, props, and experimental systems — each one helped me grow as an artist and problem-solver.

-I recently built a full city environment from scratch, handling everything from composition to LOD optimization.
-I’m also developing a sky system with two suns, moon phases, eclipse control, and customizable weather.

-I'm especially drawn to projects with narrative depth and grounded worldbuilding.
-Inspired by games like The Witcher, The Division (first), and The Last of Us, I aim to build worlds that feel alive and emotionally engaging.
+3D Environment Artist working with Unreal Engine to build high-quality, story-driven environments.
+Inspired by The Witcher, The Last of Us, and Final Fantasy, I create worlds that feel grounded and alive.

-Feel free to reach out if you're looking for someone who builds grounded, emotional spaces in Unreal Engine.
+Feel free to reach out if you're looking for someone who builds grounded, emotional spaces.

  ---